Saudi Arabia–Yemen relations: Tensions with Saleh Government

 Ali Abdullah Saleh served as president of North Yemen, and then a united Yemen between 1978 and 2012.
 Over these three fraught decades, Yemen's relationship with Saudi Arabia oscillated between low points like Saleh's siding with Saddam Hussein during the first Gulf War, to deepening Saudi sponsorship during the first decade of the War On Terror.

 Saleh's falling out of Saudi favor was a contributing factor to his fall from power in 2012.
 His attempt to regain power by allying with the Houthis, who he had once used the Saudi Air Force to bomb, eventually led to his assassination in December 2017.

+1998 clash

+Saudi Arabia and Yemen clashed over Duwaima Island in July 1998.
+According to Yemen, Saudi Arabia sent nine naval vessels to seize the island on 21 July, killing three Yemeni coast guards and injuring nine.
+The attack was reportedly preceded by a nine-hour artillery bombardment.
+Two days later, the Yemenis claimed to have landed on the island and retaken it, but this was disputed by Saudi Arabia, who claimed to hold control of 75% of the island.

 Border

 In September 2003, in an effort by the Saudi government to control incursions by Yemenis into Saudi Arabia and slow terrorist actions, the Saudis began construction of a wall of cement-filled pipeline, 10 ft in diameter along its border with Yemen.
 Following complaints by the Yemeni government to the Saudis that construction of the wall violated a year 2000 treaty between the two nations, the Saudis stopped work on the wall in February 2004.
 But by that time, 47 mi of cement-filled barrier, of the 1,100 mi border had been erected.